 Since December 2016, Florian is the Technical Director (CTO) of ADASENS Automotive GmbH.
 He is in charge of delivering and creating the company’s products and targets as well as pre-development and research topics.

-Joe Fay is group editor at Situation Publishing.
+Joe Fay is director of content, events, at Situation Publishing.
 He has been covering technology and business for over 20 years, and edited publications in London and San Francisco.